loftusa/onramp/Accessing-Clusters.md

 To access these machines from outside Khoury, you will need to first ssh through `login.khoury.northeastern.edu`.
 Note that your username on `login` will be the one given to you by Khoury whereas the username on the workstations will be the one given to you by David, which is probably different.

-You can use the following in your `.ssh/config` to set it up
+You can use the following in your `.ssh/config` (e.g., on your laptop) to set it up

 ```
 Host karasuno karakuri hawaii tokyo umibozu kyoto